SamuXarick/LuDiAI-AfterFix/readme.txt

     providing a temporary boost to stations with low rating and cargo waiting in a small, medium or large radius around the town center.
     When used with "Build company statues in towns", it will prioritize the building of statues over advertising campaigns.
-If the AI started as Random AI, the decision will be randomized on startup.

 Fund construction of new buildings in towns:
     When enabled, the AI will fund the construction of new buildings in the smaller towns it services, providing a temporary boost to town growth.
-When used with "Build company statues in towns", it will prioritize the building of statues over funding construction.If the AI started as Random AI, the decision will be randomized on startup.
+When used with "Build company statues in towns", it will prioritize the building of statues over funding construction.

 Found towns:
     When enabled, the AI will sponsor the construction of new towns in the map.
-If the AI started as Random AI, the decision will be randomized on startup.

 Build headquarters:
     When enabled, the AI will build a company headquarters randomly in the map, as cost efficient as possible.
-If the AI started as Random AI, the decision will be randomized on startup.

 AI-GS communication support: